Marvykeys/Analyzing-American-Baby-Name-Trends/README.md

-# Analyzing-American-Baby-Name-Trends
+# Analyzing-American-Baby-Name-Trends :baby:
-<p>We'll be working with data provided by the United States Social Security Administration, which lists first names along with the number and sex of babies they were given to in each year.
-We've limited the dataset to first names which were given to over 5,000 American babies in a given year.
-Our data spans 101 years, from 1920 through 2020.</p>
+I'll be working with data provided by the United States Social Security Administration, which lists first names along with the number and sex of babies they were given to in each year.
+The dataset has been limited to the first names which were given to over 5,000 American babies in a given year.
+The data spans 101 years, from 1920 through 2020.

 <h3 id="baby_names"><code>baby_names</code></h3>
 <table>
 <thead>